AleksOnWeb/tensor_sandbox/README.md

 yarn 1.22.10

-if you need earlier versions - downgrade node-sass and sass-loader.
+if you need earlier versions - downgrade node-sass and sass-loader

 #setup
 yarn